 I am currently loving maxi dresses and skirts for travel.
 Sure, the length can be challenging and you should only pack pieces that will work for all of the footwear options available to you.
 But generally speaking maxis require little thought and are so effortless.

 And finally, the real test: do they fit in my Osprey Porter 30-Liter Travel Duffel Bag?
 Yes, easily.
 (Below: The shoes are housed in travel shoe bags, the clothes fit nicely into a medium, a small, and a slim eBags packing cube, and the crossbody in its dust bag.)
 There remains ample room for toiletries, undergarments, and electronics.

 I also like to bring a small day pack, which makes exploring easy.
-(I own a smaller version of the Prada Vela Two-Pocket Backpack, and I use it for day hikes and sightseeing; it’s perfect for both activities.)
+(I own the Longchamp Le Pliage Backpack and Prada Vela Two-Pocket Backpack, and use them for day hikes and sightseeing; they are perfect for both activities.)

 If you are taking a longer trip, you may want to add a pair of jeans, additional jersey pants, and extra t-shirts to your packing list.
 They don’t take up too much extra room, but will extend the length between laundry days in a meaningful way.

 ▪ The Ultimate Capsule Wardrobe: Fall Update